simdutf/simdutf/README.md

 /**
  * Convert possibly broken UTF-8 string into latin1 string.
+ * If the string cannot be represented as Latin1, an error
+ * code is returned.
  *
  * During the conversion also validation of the input string is done.
  * This function is suitable to work with inputs from untrusted sources.